-Because I believe so strongly in making my brand All About Them, I sometimes have to remind myself to take a step back from pontificating about .
-Instead, I need to spend more time understanding the issues and concerns my clients and readers have and try to give them proven , tips, and techniques they can use to make their businesses – and their lives – better.
+Because I believe so strongly in making my brand All About Them, I sometimes have to remind myself to take a step back from pontificating about building .
+Instead, I need to spend more time understanding the issues and concerns my clients and readers have and try to give them proven tools, tips, and techniques they can use to make their businesses – and their lives – better.

 He wrote, “Hey, Mr. Man!
 You’ll be pleased to know I have finally set up my drums and started to play again.
 Yay!